 Cemetery endowment care trusts have been set up for four of the six cemeteries owned by the Company.
-Of the six cemeteries owned by the Company, four cemeteries are endowment care properties.
 Under endowment care arrangements a portion of the price for each lot sold is withheld and invested in a portfolio of investments similar to those described in the prior paragraph.
 The earnings stream from the investments is designed to fund future maintenance and upkeep of the cemetery.